peering-manager/peering-manager/docs/setup/1-postgresql.md

 postgres=# \q
 ```

+!!! attention
+	When creating the database on Debian fails with the message
+	`ERROR:  invalid locale name: "en_US.UTF-8"`, you are missing the locale.
+	Run `dpkg-reconfigure locales` and select `en_US.UTF-8` to generate it.
+	Then restart the database server by running `systemctl restart postgresql.service`.

 You can test that authentication works with the following command.
 (Replace
 `localhost` with your database server if using a remote database.)